ChristElise/christelise.github.io/_posts/2024-09-27-breakme-walkthrough.md

 This enumeration shows that the WordPress instance uses an outdated version of the wp-data-access plugin.
 Version 5.3.5 used by our target appears to be vulnerable to a privilege escalation vulnerability.
 ![](/assets/img/posts/walthrough/tryhackme/2024-09-27-breakme/vuln-discovery.png)

 This vulnerability requires us to have an account on the targeted WordPress instance.
-Now we need to find valid user credentials to log into the WordPress instance.
+For this reason, we need to find valid user credentials to log into the WordPress instance.
 We can do this by first enumerating valid usernames.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Breakme/Scans/Web]
 └─$ wpscan --url http://10.10.64.230/wordpress/ -e u